-The sight of Chelsea captains lifting trophies has become wonderfully/horrifyingly (delete according to your allegiance) familiar in recent years, but that wasn’t the case 20 years ago.
+The sight of Chelsea captains lifting trophies has become rather familiar in recent years, but that wasn’t the case 20 years ago.

-A 2-0 victory over Middlesbrough in the 1996/97 FA Cup Final actually meant a first major honor for most of the players involved - barring a certain Welsh striker, who was picking up his fourth winners medal in the FA Cup alone.
+A 2-0 victory over Middlesbrough in the 1997 FA Cup Final actually meant a first major honour for most of the players involved - barring a certain Welsh striker, who was picking up his fourth winners' medal in the FA Cup alone.
 It also meant a first major honour for Chelsea since the 1971 UEFA Cup Winners’ Cup (with due respect to the 1990 Full Members Cup and 1989 Second Division trophy, of course).

 Frode Grodas (goalkeeper)

-He was a Chelsea player for barely two seasons, so it says much about Frode Grodas that he maintains a cult hero status at Stamford Bridge.
-Much of that is down to his position in goal against Middlesbrough in the 1997 FA Cup Final, but his character and sense of humour means the Norwegian is equally championed by Blues supporters.
+He was a Chelsea player for barely two seasons, so it says much about Grodas that he maintains cult hero status at Stamford Bridge.
+Much of that is down to his position in goal against Middlesbrough in the 1997 FA Cup Final, but his character and sense of humour meant the Norwegian was equally championed by Blues supporters.

-From their first-ever goalkeeper William “Fatty” Foulke through to the likes of Petar Borota, Chelsea have tended to have a No.1 who celebrates the quirks the position is supposed to bring.
-Grodas is added to the list, with his approach to the game being chief among his popularity in the dressing room.
+From their first-ever goalkeeper William “Fatty” Foulke through to the likes of Petar Borota, Chelsea have tended to have a No.1 who celebrates the quirks that the position is supposed to bring.
+Grodas is on that list.

 Steve Clarke (centre-back)

-Chelsea’s longest-serving senior player, Steve Clarke had seen it all at Stamford Bridge by the time the 1997 FA Cup Final came around.
+Chelsea’s longest-serving senior player, Clarke had seen it all at Stamford Bridge by the time this final came around.

 Clarke was a big player in all of that and Chelsea fans loved him for it.
-He was a chameleon, always adapting to suit the managers who he played under - Clarke was even a right wing-back for a period under Glenn Hoddle.
+He was a chameleon, always adapting to suit the managers who he played under - and even played as a right-wing-back for a period under Glenn Hoddle.

 Winning the FA Cup in 1997 was his crowning moment, though.
-The competition was the pinnacle for sides with little chance of winning the title and after a decade of ups and downs at Chelsea – that also included 1994 FA Cup Final defeat to Manchester United – it was fitting Clarke was in the line-up to lift the cup.
+The competition was the pinnacle for sides with little chance of winning the title, and after a decade of ups and downs at Chelsea – which also included 1994 FA Cup Final defeat to Manchester United – it was fitting that Clarke was in the line-up to lift the cup.

-His Chelsea story doesn’t end there of course, with Clarke assistant to Jose Mourinho when the Blues won back-to-back titles in 2005 and 2006.
+His Chelsea story doesn’t end there of course: Clarke assisted Jose Mourinho when the Blues won back-to-back titles in 2005 and 2006.
 He was also in the dugout alongside Avram Grant for the 2008 Champions League Final loss.
-For Clarke, it was another major final loss to Manchester United.
+These days he can be found managing Kilmarnock.